lunarserge/facere-sensum/doc/examples.rst

 Product Management and Development Teams Workflow
 *************************************************

-Let us use the same SEO example used in the :doc:`introduction <intro>` section but put actual actions and numbers on it.
-Imagine we have a company from the automobile industry.
-The company has two product lines: cars and trucks.
-Trucks are more important than cars for the company business.
-Key selling point for company products is safety.
-Plus, trucks are also known to be fuel-efficient.
+Let's use the same SEO example from the :doc:`introduction <intro>` but with specific actions and numbers.
+Imagine we have a company in the automobile industry with two product lines: cars and trucks.
+Trucks are more important to the company's business.
+The key selling points for the company's products are safety for all products and fuel efficiency for trucks.

-Here is how the work could evolve between product management and development teams.
-Since the problem at hand is SEO, the development team is probably from marketing department.
+Here’s how the workflow between product management and development teams might look.
+Since the problem at hand is SEO, the development team likely comes from the marketing department.

 .. _metrics-hierarchy:

 Step 1.
 Define Hierarchy of Metrics
 ===================================

-The organization has two product lines, so let us assume it has two separate landing pages marketing to different customer bases.
-The product management decides which search terms are important, so they resonate well with targeted customers.
-For this example, it may look like this:
+The organization has two product lines, so let’s assume it has two separate landing pages targeting different customer bases.
+The product management team decides which search terms are important to resonate with targeted customers.
+For this example, it might look like this:

-* For 'car' landing page: 'best car', 'safe car'
+* For the 'car' landing page: 'best car', 'safe car'
-* For 'trucks' landing page: 'best truck', 'safe truck', 'fuel-efficient truck'
+* For the 'trucks' landing page: 'best truck', 'safe truck', 'fuel-efficient truck'

-Together this produces the following hierarchy of metrics:
+This results is the following hierarchy of metrics:

 .. image:: _static/SEO-hierarchy.png

 Step 2.
 Define Normalized Lowest-Level Metrics
 ==============================================

-Let us assume that the current results for search terms are:
+Assume the current results for search terms are:

-* 'best car': not found in top ten search results.
+* 'best car': not found in the top ten search results.
 * 'safe car': 8\ :sup:`th` on the list of search results.
 * 'best truck': 8\ :sup:`th` result.
 * 'safe truck': 5\ :sup:`th` result.
-* 'fuel-efficient truck': not found in top ten search results.
+* 'fuel-efficient truck': not found in the top ten search results.

-Per ``facere-sensum`` rules this needs to be normalized so that metric values are between ``0`` and ``1``.
-Product management decides that lowest-level metric is defined as ``1`` if the landing page shows up first in search results, ``0.9`` if it shows up second and so forth.
-The metric becomes ``0`` if the landing page is not found in the top ten search results.
-This yields the following current metric values for the lowest level of the picture above:
+According to ``facere-sensum`` rules, these need to be normalized so that metric receives a score between ``0`` and ``1``.
+Product management decides that the lowest-level normalized metric score is defined as ``1`` if the landing page shows up first in search results, ``0.9`` if it shows up second, and so forth.
+The normalized metric score becomes ``0`` if the landing page is not found in the top ten search results.
+This yields the following current normalized metric scores for the lowest level of the picture above:

 .. math::